rashamughal/Local-Bound-Service/README.md

 Usage

 .
-Run the project on an Android device.
+Run the project on an Android device

 .
 Click the button in the MainActivity to display the current system time.

 Code Snippets